ELECTRICITY IS NOT

 eventually those slang words will become acceptable.
 The words themselves

-didn't change ...yet they're no longer slang.
+didn't change ...yet they're no longer mistakes.
 As the slang is used

 over many years, dictionaries eventually include those words (dictionaries

 RECORD definitions, they don't promote them, and the common mistakes are

 recorded too.)
 Eventually all the dictionaries will include the slang

 words, and those words will become proper English and will be slang no

 longer.
 For this reason, people usually ignore Grammarians who object to